LogFlames/mattermost-f.kth.se-plugin/README.md

+# Fysiksektionen Mattermost Plugin

+Customizes things in mattermost.fysiksektionen.se.
+Currently

+To easily deploy create `set_secret.sh` which exports MM\_ADMIN\_TOKEN as an environment variable.
+The script `deploy.sh` will then raise the file upload limit, build and upload, and lower the upload limit to the old value.

+Se template readme below:

 # Plugin Starter Template [![CircleCI branch](https://img.shields.io/circleci/project/github/mattermost/mattermost-plugin-starter-template/master.svg)](https://circleci.com/gh/mattermost/mattermost-plugin-starter-template)

 This plugin serves as a starting point for writing a Mattermost plugin.
 Feel free to base your own plugin off this repository.